pberlandier/dual-model/README.md

 ![](./doc/model.png)

-# Improve expressivity and performance using a dual model
+# using a dual model for expressivity and performance